ESCOMP/CMEPS/doc/source/esmflds.rst

 their respective advertise phase.

 Across applications, component-specific names for the same fields may vary.
-The field dictionary is used to define how the application or component specific name relates to the name that the CMEPS mediator uses for that field.
+The field dictionary is used to define how the application or component-specific name relates to the name that the CMEPS mediator uses for that field.
 The mediator variable names and their application specific aliases are found in the YAML field dictionary.